volt-software/Ichor/README.md

 These benchmarks are mainly used to identify bottlenecks, not to showcase the performance of the framework.
 Comparisons between Cppelix, Celix and Felix will be made at a later date.

 Setup: AMD 3900X, 3600MHz@CL17 RAM, ubuntu 20.04
-* Start best case scenario: 10,000 starts with dependency in ~690ms
+* Start best case scenario: 10,000 starts with dependency in ~1,000 ms
-* Start/stop best case scenario: 1,000,000 start/stops with dependency in ~840ms
+* Start/stop best case scenario: 1,000,000 start/stops with dependency in ~840 ms
 * Serialization: Rapidjson: 1,000,000 messages serialized & deserialized in ~350 ms

 # Support